 Once you have the basic layout of your colors and textiles, you can complement it with nautical home décor objects.
 Adding some dark blues and grays can make your room look more modern, sleek, and contrast from the brighter elements.
-It’s easy to find lamps and candle holders decorated with nautical themes, like anchors, whales, and starfishes.
-When exploring Polynesian decorating ideas for walls, don’t be afraid to go outside the box and get a Kraken stenciled on our accent wall!
+It’s easy to find lamps and candle holders decorated with nautical themes, like anchors, surfing imagery, whales, and starfishes.
+When exploring Polynesian decorating ideas for walls, don’t be afraid to go outside the box and get a Kraken stenciled on your accent wall!

 Another easy way to enhance the Hawaiian atmosphere in your room is by incorporating furniture pieces in bamboo, driftwood, and other rustic wooden materials.
 Darker furniture will be useful to contrast with a lighter color scheme.
 Go lighter if you are going for the deep blues and rocky shore grays of the more nautical design elements.
 You may also want to play with another home decor style dimension: texture.
 To create a more frugal space, you can add variety in the materials used to embellish the space: textured walls, woven grass, stones, and raw wood.